 Indian bride murdered by groom on wedding day shocks nation

-A shocking case has emerged of an Indian bride being murdered on her wedding day, with the appalling revelation that the culprit was her own groom.
+A shocking case has emerged of an Indian bride being murdered on her wedding day, with the appalling revelation that the culprit was the groom.
 This horrifying incident has left the public in disbelief and distraught.

-According to a report by the Hindustan Times, the incident took place on May 4, coinciding with the wedding day of the 21 year old victim, who shall be referred to as “A,” and her 27-year-old electrician fiancé, “B.” Local police in Lucknow provided details of the tragic events that unfolded that day.
+According to a report by the Hindustan Times, the incident took place on Thursday, May 4, coinciding with the wedding day of the 21 year old Indian bride, who shall be referred to as “A,” and her 27 year old electrician fiancé, “B.” Local police in Lucknow provided details of the tragic events that unfolded that day.

 On the morning of the incident, A left home to visit a beauty salon before her wedding, scheduled to take place later in the evening.
 However, several hours passed, and the young woman did not return home or answer her phone, causing her family to grow increasingly alarmed.
 They searched the beauty salon but found no trace of her, and eventually filed a missing person report at the police station.